 Here, you can see that nearly 90% of traffic did not add any products to a cart, let alone complete a successful order.

-eCommerce business owners and managers alike are more informed than ever, looking to glean insights from the data on their sites and turn those insights into action.
+eCommerce business owners and managers alike are more informed than ever, looking to glean insights from the web analytics data available to them on their sites and turn those insights into action.
 Yet the fact that the same old story of low conversion rates is one most sites still tell just proves that there must be something more we can do to better leverage behavioral data to more effectively generate online sales.

 Using Browser Behavior Data to Discover More Customer Engagement Opportunities

 At each point in your shopping funnel, from the homepage all the way through the checkout, each shopper is expressing a different level of purchase intent.
 These are data points we can use to drive better, more personalized customer engagement strategies.

 Most merchants focus on engaging with shoppers at the tail-end of the funnel.
 Exit-intent popups are triggered to prevent abandonment, cart abandonment emails are sent to shoppers who leave carts behind, and transactional emails are sent to shoppers who complete a purchase.

 But what about the rest of the shopping funnel? eCommerce sites have even more opportunities to engage with their shoppers much earlier on, however browser behavior data often gets overlooked.

 There are 4 commonly overlooked behavioral data points in the online shopping journey:

 The segment of shoppers who hit your** homepage** but then bounce

 The segment of shoppers who browse a *category *but then never go on to view any specific products